fkuhn/fkuhn.github.io/b_about.md

 comments: no
 permalink: /about/
 ---
-I am a computational linguist and programmer with research interests in natural language processing for the german legal text domain.
+I am a computational linguist with research interests in natural language processing for the german legal text domain.